williammadie/memo/python/python.md

 One of the simplest way of debugging in Python is to use the `print()` function where we need to visualize information in order to understand the problem.
 However, there are more convenient ways of debugging in Python.

 The first way of debugging which is incredibely better than a print and not more difficult is the `breakpoint()` function.
 This function can be used anywhere we need in our code.
-It will stop the execution of the program and open a Python interpreter.
+It will stop the execution of the program and open a Python interpreter called `Pdb (Python Debugger)`.

 In this Python interpreter, we will be able to visualize all the declared variables.
-We can find these variables with `dir()`
+We can find these variables with `dir()`.
+Here is a list of all useful commands in Pdb:

+- `dir()`: list all currently declared/available variables
+- `l`: (list) show surrounding lines
+- `w`: (where) display the file name and the line number of the current line
+- `n`: (next) execute the next line
+- `s`: (step) step into function
+- `r`: (return) execute until function's return
+- `b [line_number]`: create a breakpoint at given line
+- `clear [line_number]`: remove a breakpoint at given line
+- `b`: list breakpoints and theirs line number
+- `c`: (continue) continue execution until next breakpoint or end of program
+- `p <variable>`: print the value of a given variable
+- `q`: (quit) exit the debugger

 It can also be useful to set a condition before calling `breakpoint()`.
 It is called a **conditional breakpoint**.